Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Getting_Started/Create_User.md

 Each user can also be granted different security roles, either allowing or restricting certain Profinity functionality for that particular user.
 Giving a user the administrator role automatically grants the privileges of all other roles.

-# More Information
+## More Information

-Addition information on how to create and manage users can be found in the [Admin / Manage Users](../Administration/Manage_Users.md) section of this documentation.
+Additional information on how to create and manage users can be found in the [Admin / Manage Users](../Administration/Manage_Users.md) section of this documentation.